-National Blockchain Roadmap - Australian Government - 2020
+- National Blockchain Roadmap Australian Government - 2020.

-"Distributed ledger technologies (DLTs), such as the blockchain, have the potential to transform financial markets.
-From their most visible application in equity issuance and capital raising for small companies through Initial Coin Offerings (ICOs), to post-trade processes, clearing and settlement of securities, the technology has the potential to challenge the current construct of financial markets, affecting infrastructure and participants alike." - OECD report The Tokenisation of Assets and Potential Implications for Financial Markets, January 2020.4
+"Distributed Ledger Technologies (DLTs), such as the blockchain, have the potential to transform financial markets.
+From their most visible application in equity issuance and capital raising for small companies through Initial Coin Offerings (ICOs), to post-trade processes, clearing and settlement of securities, the technology has the potential to challenge the current construct of financial markets, affecting infrastructure and participants alike." - OECD report The Tokenisation of Assets and Potential Implications for Financial Markets, January 2020.5 e.g. Infrastructure Projects, Car Fleets, Patents